GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Related Work

 where $|\bullet|$ represents the cardinality of set $\bullet$, and $\bigtriangleup(\cdot)$ denotes the distance function.
 And, without losing generality, all distances in this paper refer to Euclidean distances. \end{mydef}

 The quality of the GB is measured using the purity defined in Definition \ref{mydef2}.
-The closer the purity is to $1$, the better the coverage effect of the GBs on the original data set.
+The closer the purity is to $1$, the better the coverage effect of the GBs on the original dataset.
 Meanwhile, the granulation stopping condition is controlled using a specified purity threshold.
-As shown in Step 3 in Fig. \ref{fig2}, for each generated GB, judge the purity of the GB reaches the threshold or not.
+As shown in Step 3 of Fig. \ref{fig2}, for each generated GB, judge whether the purity of the GB reaches the threshold.
 If not, the GB returns to Step 2.

-\begin{mydef} \cite{29} Given a data set $D$.
+\begin{mydef} \cite{29} Given a dataset $D$.
 Suppose $G$ be a set of GBs generated on $D$.
 For $\forall gb_i \in G$, it's label and purity are defined respectively as follows,

 \end{mydef} where $L_i$ represents the set of label category of samples contained in $gb_i$.

 According to Definition \ref{mydef2}, since the label of the GB is determined by the majority of samples contained in the GB, the label would not generally be affected by outliers.
 Therefore, the original GBG method is robust.